kablekompany/gmanage/README.md

 The [documentation](https://docs.dragdev.xyz/gm) explains it all.

 ### supporting us
-You can join our [discord server](https://beta.dragdev.xyz/r/server.html) and motivate us.
-We don't take payments or donations unless you beg us to, which is rather strange considering you would be begging to spend money.
+You can join our [discord server](https://beta.dragdev.xyz/r/server.html) and motivate us. ~~We don't take payments or donations unless you beg us to, which is rather strange considering you would be begging to spend money.~~ Turns out, we do accept payments. [click here](https://beta.dragdev.xyz/donate.html)

 ### FAQ:
 - Q: How do I make it so other users can run the guild manager's commands?